PPYL-59/ppyl-59.github.io/projects.md

 This forward-thinking approach ensures a unique positioning in the marketplace, aimed at delivering a comprehensive and satisfying customer experience.
 The app is crafted using a robust technology stack that includes Flutter, Java, MongoDB, C#, and AWS, ensuring a reliable and scalable solution.

 ['Snagger' Android app](https://play.google.com/store/apps/details?id=com.snagger.dnd&hl=en_US&gl=US) |
-*Note: iOS app is only available in Indian Region*
+*Note: iOS app is only available in India*

 ## Snagger AR app